lukso-network/LIPs/LSPs/LSP-25-ExecuteRelayCall.md

 _Returns:_ `uint256` , the current nonce.

-Payloads signed with incremental nonces on the same channel for the same signer are executed in order. e.g, in channel X, the payload nb two signed with the second nonce will not be successfully executed until the payload nb one signed with the first nonce has been executed.
+Payloads signed with incremental nonces on the same channel for the same signer are executed in order. e.g, in channel X, the second payload signed with the second nonce will not be successfully executed until the first payload signed with the first nonce has been executed.

 Payloads signed with nonces on different channels are executed independently from each other, regardless of when they got executed or if they got executed successfully or not. e.g, the payload signed with the fourth nonce on channel X can be successfully executed even if the payload signed with the first nonce of channel Y: